We've made changes on Miramar Avenue between Shelly Bay Road and Tauhinu Road to make this busy stretch of road safer and easier for everyone.

-Construction of new walking and biking paths and crossings is expected to start in late March 2021.
-There will also be some changes to bus stops and traffic lanes.
+Construction of new walking and biking paths and crossings, related changes to bus stops and traffic lanes, and the resealing of this part of Miramar Avenue were completed in early 2022.
+More than 450 hardy coastal native trees, shrubs and grasses were planted in the new garden beds in early winter.
 Councillors approved this section of the Miramar Town Centre project on 23 November 2017.

-The two-way bike path through Miramar cutting will connect Miramar with the Cobham Drive and Evans Bay bike paths now under construction, and the safer new bike routes in Kilbirnie and to Newtown.
-It would also link to other proposed routes in Miramar and future phase 2 options for Miramar Avenue in the town centre.
+The bike path through Miramar cutting connects Miramar with the new Cobham Drive paths and ongoing improvements around Evans Bay, as well as safer new routes in Kilbirnie and over to Newtown.
+In the future, it will also link to other proposed routes in Miramar and possible phase 2 options for Miramar Avenue through the shopping centre.

 Read the 2017 Traffic Resolution report.